cheme/mydht/blog/process.md

 Those Ref will mainly be Arc ('ArcRef') when running other multiple thread and Rc ('RcRef') with copy in between thread when running with less threaded configs or small contents (for such 'CloneRef' can be use).

-Currently it is only applied to the very central Peer object.
+Currently it is only applied to the very central Peer object (not KeyVal directly as we do not have a central KeyVal concept but a global service implementation which can run a KeyVal exchange).

 ```rust
 pub trait SRef : Sized {